Moving Long-Distance? Watch Out for These Red Flags

 - Their estimate is too good to be true.
 This is a red flag at any time, but particularly so if it’s done without seeing your belongings.
 You might get a nice low estimate at the start but find yourself paying two to three times more before the move is complete.
 Instead, be sure to get a comprehensive moving proposal that includes the various stages of your move and a realistic estimate.
 Any possible additional costs should be clearly spelled out in simple terms.

 - Their customer service is unprofessional.
-If a mover uses a P.O. box for an address and doesn’t have a business email address or professional moving trucks, the odds are good they also don’t have a business license.
+If a mover uses a P.O.
+Box for an address and doesn’t have a business email address or professional moving trucks, odds are they also don’t have a business license.
 If they tell you there’s no way to contact the driver during the move, that’s also a huge red flag you’re dealing with an unprofessional moving company.
-A professional long-distance moving company provides friendly and informative customer service so you’re never stressed about where your belongings are if they’re going to arrive as promised.
+A professional long-distance moving company provides friendly and informative customer service, so you’re never stressed about where your belongings are if they’re going to arrive as promised.

 Ready to plan your long-distance move?
 To avoid falling prey to an unscrupulous moving company, be sure to do your homework and find the best professionals for the job.
-Georgetown Moving and Storage works with you to ensure your long-distance move is as relaxed and enjoyable as possible.
-Contact us online today or give us a call at 703-889-8899 to learn more.
+Georgetown Moving and Storage Company works with you to ensure your long-distance move is as relaxed and enjoyable as possible.